-Traditionally, juneberries have been used primarily for food but have been used medicinally as well (food and medicine, of course, are intertwined, and in many ways are one in the same).
+Traditionally, juneberries have been used primarily for food but have been used medicinally as well (food and medicine, of course, are intertwined, and in many ways are one and the same).
 Native peoples of Canada used to steep the bark in tea to ease stomach troubles, and a tea made from the bark and twigs was given to mothers to aid with recovery after childbirth.
 Used in combination with other plants, parts of the juneberry tree were also traditionally used as a contraceptive.

 Juneberries are an excellent source of iron; one serving contains around 23% of the daily recommended intake, which is almost twice the amount contained in blueberries.
 They also have a lower water content than blueberries, meaning that they have higher concentrations of proteins, carbs, and lipids.
 They are high in phenolic compounds, which in recent studies have been found to play an important role in cancer prevention and treatment.
 They also contain relatively high amounts of potassium, which can help to prevent and ease muscle cramps, as well as large amounts of magnesium and phosphorous.
 They have similar levels of vitamin C, riboflavin, pantothenic acid, vitamin B-6, folate, vitamin A, and vitamin E as blueberries.
 Given that blueberries are often considered a superfood, juneberries have quite the nutritional repertoire.

 While they prefer soil that is moist and fertile, juneberries will thrive in almost any soil, and will tolerate part shade as well as full sun.
 Here in Philly, we’ve seen highly productive yet neglected street trees planted essentially in rubble or gravel!
 Juneberries are generally easy to grow and require little care; it is usually unnecessary to prune them, unless you have a grafted variety that sends out vigorous rootstock suckers.
 Trees that get plenty of sun will fruit the best.
 They are usually propagated via grafting or seed.
 Cornell university recommends specifically planting Amelanchier alnifolia species, which produces the best and most fruit.
 Named varieties such as ‘Smoky’, ‘JB-30’, ‘Martin’, ‘Northline’, ‘Regent’, and ‘Pembina’ are recommended for the northeast.